 You may already be using some type of robotics on the floor.
 This type of automation is only expected to continue to improve.
 Autonomous mobile robots, or AMRs, work alongside humans as they move around the existing aisleways with no need for separate infrastructure.
 From drones scanning inventory stacked on high shelves to picker robots pulling merchandise for shipment, AMRs can truly transform your workspace.

 There has been a lot of buzz recently about artificial intelligence, or AI.
 While a lot of this is hype, one thing that AI is very, very good at is analyzing huge datasets.
-Predictive AI has the potential over the next few years to transform logistics by looking at everything from seasonal trends to weather forecasts.
+Predictive AI has the potential over the next few years to transform logistics by looking at everything from seasonal trends, operating efficiencies, Six Sigma, to weather forecasts.

 Are Light Industrial Jobs Going Away?